jam-do/jam-site/src/md/whitepaper.md

 We do not view GitHub as a competitor, but rather as an example of a well-developed and extremely useful service for developers, the capabilities of which we actively use ourselves and plan to promote them among users of our platform.

 Here is a short list of what we see as unconditional benefits:

-- Hosting of static sites (free automatic HTTPS certificates, convenient binding to CI, not applicable for commercial projects)
+- Hosting of static sites (free automatic HTTPS certificates, convenient binding to CI, but not applicable for commercial projects)
 - CI automation tools (Actions, rich set of triggers)
 - Code hosting (npm dependencies, submodules)
-- A rich set of tools for collaborating with code, from direct version control to tracking and planning tasks, knowledge bases, communications
+- A rich set of tools for collaborating with code, from direct version control to tracking and planning tasks, knowledge bases, communications, etc.

 GitHub is the best ecosystem for a developer today.
 We plan to use the capabilities of this platform to the maximum by creating direct and figurative integrations (use Actions to work with DWA, create Code NFTs, publish code for DWA and jam-x, and much more).